SchedMD/slurm-gcp/docs/images.md

 ## Shielded VM Support

-All recently published images in project `schedmd-slurm-public` support shielded VMs without GPUs or mounting a Lustre filesystem.
+Recently published images in project `schedmd-slurm-public` support shielded VMs without GPUs or mounting a Lustre filesystem.
 Both of these features require kernel modules, which must be signed to be compatible with SecureBoot.

-If you need GPUs, our published image family based on `ubuntu-os-cloud/ubuntu-2004-lts` has signed Nvidia drivers installed and is therefore compatible with SecureBoot and Shielded VMs.
+If you need GPUs, our published image family based on `ubuntu-os-cloud/ubuntu-2004-lts` has signed Nvidia drivers installed and therefore supports GPUs with SecureBoot and Shielded VMs.

 If you need Lustre or GPUs on a different OS, it is possible to do this manually with a custom image.
 Doing this requires